TABLE OF CONTENTS

 13. WHAT IS EXPECTED OF ME REGARDING THE VEHICLE MAINTENANCE?

-Throughout the Hire Period we will expect you to look after the Vehicle, the keys and any accessories against loss or damage (however that arises).
-If you fail to do so then you will be responsible for all damage and loss and any applicable charges and administration fees that may arise as a result.
+Throughout the Hire Period we will expect you to look after the Vehicle, the keys and any Accessories against loss or damage (however that arises).
+If you fail to do so then you will be responsible to pay the sums set out in section 12 above.

 13.1.
 Save for customary inspections such as oil and water levels; coolant; windscreen washer fluid levels and tyre pressures that should be regularly checked during normal use of the Vehicle to keep it in good working order neither you nor anyone else is allowed to work on the Vehicle or make any modifications to it without our prior written consent.
 If consent is required for work to be undertaken on the Vehicle and we give such consent we will only refund you for the work upon receipt of a valid and lawful invoice.
-You will be responsible for the cost of restoring the Vehicle to its original condition and to pay reasonable compensation for our loss of use of the Vehicle if the work or modifications causes damage and/or loss to the Vehicle that needs to be rectified before it can be rented out to another customer.
+If damage is caused to the Vehicle you will be liable to pay the sums set out in section 12 above.

 13.2.
 The Vehicle is provided to you with tyres in a condition and number that meets with the traffic-legislation requirements of the UK.
-In the event of damage to any one of the tyres (other than by ordinary wear and tear or latent defect) whilst we will immediately arrange to replace it you are responsible for the cost of the tyre (which will be of the same size, type and brand) together with any associated reasonable fees.
-Costs are shown in the Damage Price guide which is provided to you when you pick up the Vehicle.
+In the event of damage to any one of the tyres (other than by ordinary wear and tear or latent defect) whilst we will immediately arrange to replace it you will be liable to pay the sums set out in section 12 above.

 14. WHAT SHOULD I DO IN CASE OF ACCIDENT OR MECHANICAL BREAKDOWN?